smokinthunder/scribble_with_timestamp/README.md

 * Full undo/redo support using [value_notifier_tools](https://pub.dev/packages/value_notifier_tools)
 * Sketches are fully serializable to JSON
 * Export Sketches to PNG

+## Additional Features

+* Timestamp Tracking : Retrieve the timestamp of all points drawn, included in the serialized JSON output.

 ## Usage